 and supervision of the person who receives services.

 In-home respite: Respite provided in the person’s home or place of residence.

 Out-of-home respite: Respite provided outside of the person’s home or

 Homemaker: Services that help a person manage general cleaning and household activities.

 Covered services: Homemaker/cleaning services include light housekeeping

 tasks.
 Homemaker/cleaning providers deliver home cleaning and laundry

-Non-covered services: A person cannot receive homemaker services if any of the
+Non-covered services: A person cannot receive homemaker services if any of the following are true:

 - He or she lives in a licensed setting (e.g., foster care or supervised living